openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## # … with 6,320 more rows
 ```

-I went through the list and could find a few words that I want to eliminate due to lack of relevance for this summary.
-I did it manually considering that I had "only" 2,000 words, but I went through only to those cited at least twice.
-The filter function can be used to eliminate those words from the list of words.
+I went through the list and could find a few unwanted words that are not of relevance for this summary.
+I did it manually considering that I had "only" 2,000 words, but I went through only those cited at least twice.
+The `filter` function can be used to eliminate those words from the list of words.

 ```r
 words_freq <- cbfito_words2 %>%